AreumAn/areum_blog/content/whatilearnedtoday/_index.kr.md

 ___
 #### 2019 December

 ###### 20191218

+1. console.table()
 `console.table();` show console log more beautiful when you want to see `object` or `array` in your browser console.

 ex) `console.table(iamobject);`

 It shows this console log!
 ![console.table(](http://areuman.work/wp-content/uploads/2019/12/consoletable.png)

+2. my commit not showing up on my profile in github

+I realized my commit didn't show my github profile after I changed my computer.

+It was because
+my email address in gitconfig file and github website setting was different.

+you can edit your address in gitconfig.
+`git config --global --edit`

+If you need more information, [check github site](https://help.github.com/en/github/setting-up-and-managing-your-github-profile/why-are-my-contributions-not-showing-up-on-my-profile "check github site")

 ___
 #### 2019 November